 My boyfriend and I love making Mexican raw vegetable bowls.
-One of the ingredient is the use of cabbage leaves as the dish’s bowl.
+One of the ingredients is the use of cabbage leaves as the dish’s bowl.
 We only have to use the large cabbage leaves and leave the smaller leaves behind.
 In order to use to not waste them, I sautéed the rest.
 Now, we can’t finish both foods.
 I decided to freeze the cooked cabbages.
 Will it be okay to freeze them?

-Yes you can!
-In fact there is nothing complicated about it.
+Yes, you can!
+In fact, there is nothing complicated about it.
 It can even last until the next 3 months.

 Freezing the Cooked Cabbage

 There is nothing wrong with freezing a whole cooked cabbage.
-Several households had done this before for a lot of times.
+Several households had done this before a lot of times.

 In fact, you can let it stay frozen for around three months!
 You can serve the cabbage dish at your preferred time until totally consumed.

 Cabbage can vary in color.
-It may be in green, red or purple.
+It may be in green, red, or purple.
 The leaves’ texture may also vary from being smooth to crinkle.

-With less than 20 calories per half cup cooked, it is a sure, healthy dish that wouldn’t ruin anyone’s diet.
+With less than 20 calories per half-cup cooked, it is a sure, healthy dish that wouldn’t ruin anyone’s diet.